 In this course I dedicate an entire section to “creativity for busy people,” talking about everything from time-saving tips (how to avoid lines at the post office!), to mindfulness practises, and a series of tutorials and ideas for mail projects that you can complete in five minutes or less.

-As for the course itself, while the lessons are distributed over a four-week period, you’ll have access to the content for 12 months, so you can dip in and out any time you like.
+As for the course itself, while the lessons are distributed over a four-week period, you’ll have access to the content for life, so you can dip in and out any time you like.

 I'm not a creative person

 You are!
 This is not a course for artists (although artists are welcome!), but for people who want to write letters that are beautiful (whatever “beautiful” means to you), because they care about the people they are writing to.
 I believe the desire to make something lovely for someone else makes you not only creative, but also kind.
 Wow I really like you!
 This course is for YOU.

 On to your concerns… I’ll make it easy, I promise.
 If you don’t trust yourself at all, you can use my step-by-step tutorials, templates and designs to make your beautiful mail.
 But I also hope the lessons and projects in this course will give you the confidence to try something new - you might just surprise yourself!